-All members of the Board hold the Group SMF designation and each of the individual businesses referred to on page 16 of this document has an independent governance structure reporting into the Group.
-The CEOs of each business report into the Group CEO and the CFOs of each business report into the Group CFO.
-There are no other $\,$ SMFs defined at the Group level.
+All members of the Board hold the Group SMF designation and each of the individual businesses referred to on page 17 of this document has an independent governance structure reporting into the Group.
+The CEOs of each business report into the Group CEO.
+The CFOs of each business report into the Group CFO.
+There are no other SMFs defined at the Group level.

-For the purposes of the SII Directive, Internal Audit is an Utmost Group function reporting to the Group ARCC chair.
-The other key functions for the SII firms sit within each of the operating business entities and include ARCC.
+For the purposes of the SII Directive, Internal Audit is an Utmost Group function reporting to the Group ARCC Chairman.
+The other key functions for the SII firms sit within each of the operating subsidiaries and include an ARCC.